CrateME-UL/meul-inventory/docs/ROADMAP.md

+- [ ] add CI/CD with github actions for go
+- [x] pre-commit hooks
+- [x] docker build
+- [ ] add security for docker image
+- [ ] add a better tooling for secure password management
+- [ ] docker compose
+- [ ] docker swarm
+- [ ] IaC with AWS
+- [ ] dependabot
+- [ ] add maps for json static files with build
+- [ ] CDN with S3 and AWS CloudFront for static website and CD
 - [ ] CLI for SQL migrations (add tests)
 - [ ] CLI for generating SQL migrations files (add tests)
 - [x] Medium Migrations Tests Up and Down
-- [ ] HTMX integration
+- [x] HTMX integration
-  - [ ] add views for the pages
+  - [x] add views for the pages
-  - [ ] add templates, the parts of the views
+  - [x] add templates, the parts of the views
-  - [ ] name the templates to organize the application
+  - [x] name the templates to organize the application
-  - [ ] render the views and the templates on change (http request, response) to transform go templates to raw html
+  - [x] render the views and the templates on change (http request, response) to transform go templates to raw html
-  - [ ] use HTMX to perform REST Verbs and some DOM manipulations
+  - [x] use HTMX to perform REST Verbs and some DOM manipulations
+- [ ] tests for ui (see rest of tutorial)
+- [ ] XSS attacks prevention
+- [ ] serve static content from an S3 bucket